browserengineering/book/book/security.md

 })
 ```

+Our browser-side implementation of cookies is now complete.

 Now that our browser supports cookies and uses them for logins, we
 need to make sure cookie data is safe from malicious actors.
 After
 all: if someone stole your `token` cookie, they could copy it into
 their browser, and the server would think they are you.

-Our browser must prevent one servers from seeing *another server's*
+We need to
+prevent that.

+Cross-site requests
+===================

+Cookies are site-specific, so one server shouldn't be able to see
+another server's cookies.[^tls][^dns][^bgp][^oof] But if an attacker
-cookie values.[^tls][^dns][^bgp][^oof] But attackers might be able to
+is clever, they might be able to get *your server* or *your browser*
-get *your server* or *your browser* to help them steal cookie
+to help them steal cookie values.
-values...

 [^tls]: Well...
 Our connection isn't encrypted, so an attacker could
-    pick up the token from there.
-But another *server* couldn't.
+    pick up the token from an open Wifi connection.
+But another
+    *server* couldn't.

 [^dns]: Well...
 Another server could hijack our DNS and redirect our
     hostname to a different IP address, and then steal our cookies.
-    But some ISPs support DNSSEC, which prevents that.
+    Some ISPs support DNSSEC, which prevents this, but not all.

 [^bgp]: Well...
 A state-level attacker could announce fradulent BGP
     routes, which would send even a correctly-retrieved IP address to
     the wrong physical computer.

 [^oof]: Security is very hard.

-Cross-site requests
-===================

-Imagine that your browser is logged in to your bank, and that an
-attacker wants to know your (private) bank balance.
-Already, our
-browser stores different cookies for each site.
-Because of this, it
-won't just send the bank cookie to an attacker's site.
-But what if the
-attacker is clever?

 The easiest way for an attacker to steal your private data is to ask
 for it.
 Of course, there's no API in the browser for a website to ask